clemsonMakerspace/admin/meeting-minutes/2017-11-29_team_meeting.md

           - Each intern have one of the keys (A or B)
           - For example: Cole and I work together most days.
 He would have key A and I would have key B.
           - Whenever there would be an incident, chances are high he and I would be on campus/working to retrieve part.
+          - Meeting suggestion: Can't have the two interns working leave the space.
+Have the Watt security Guard (or Tim) have key "B" and we all have key "A".
+He can be the other person to verify the transaction and fix.
+          - Izzy - Find a way to get more "A" keys
+      - Close vending machine after finals for the 2.5 weeks that Watt is open that interns aren't present.

 ## DTG Procurement Update (5 minutes)